- HOSI is a joint venture between Total (60%) and Chevron (40%), and forms part of the Buncefield complex in Hemel Hempstead, Hertfordshire.

 - There is a fourth pipeline, the West London Pipeline system which services Heathrow and Gatwick with aviation fuel.

-- HOSL West consisted of an administration block, which contained administration offices, a laboratory and the control room from which the Supervisory Control and Data Acquisition (SCADA) system and other control systems, such as road loading, were operated.
+- HOSI West consisted of an administration block, which contained administration offices, a laboratory and the control room from which the Supervisory Control and Data Acquisition (SCADA) system and other control systems, such as road loading, were operated.

 - The site also housed an engine test block which tested fuel quality, a loading rack with nine loading bays for road tankers, a receipt area for Fina-Line product coming in from the TOTAL Lindsey Oil Refinery (TLOR) and, at the far north of the site, a fire water lagoon.